-If gingivitis is left untreated, bacteria will spread to the tooth-supporting tissues and cause what is known as periodontitis, a severe form of gum disease.
+If gingivitis is left untreated, bacteria will spread to the tooth-supporting tissues and causes periodontitis, a severe form of gum disease.
 It affects the gums and bones that support your teeth.
-Once periodontitis occurs, it can cause tooth loss.
+Once periodontitis occurs, it can lead to tooth loss.

 The following factors allow plaque buildup, the growth of bacteria, and increase the risk of gingivitis and periodontitis.

-- Poor oral hygiene allow the plaque buildup on teeth and gums.
+- Poor oral hygiene allows plaque buildup on teeth and gums.

 - Smoking or chewing tobacco products increases the risk of gum disease.
 Also, you can get dark gums from smoking.